Faisalsouz/bankruptcy/data/compustat/README.md

-## Compustat Raw Data
+## Compustat Folder Contents

 ### 1. chunk_1.rtf
-The file includes 175019 rows of Compustat raw data of 'International and North America companies' for the columns:
+The file includes 175019 rows of Compustat raw data of 'International and North America companies' for this 7 columns:

 * **gvkey**